Are you having trouble choosing a niche for your blog?

 Why?
 One word:

-When you create content about something you love there is no telling how successful you'll become.
+When you write blog posts about something you love there is no telling how successful you'll become.
 In a year or two, you could be known as the go-to expert on a topic.
 Like an industry expert or an influencer.

 Let's say your name is Rick and you have a golden retriever named Morty and you teach him cool tricks.
 You pour your heart into a blog and create the best website on training golden retrievers and now tens of thousands of dog owners read your articles and even more watch your YouTube and TikTok videos.

 It could happen.